mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Adding settings link to plugins page for ease of use

 = 1.1.8 =
 * Preventing HTML output buffering from affecting wp ajax requests, as this breaks some functionality